rustunit/rustunit.github.io/content/blog/2024/04-15-bevy-meetup/index.md

 * **Live Streaming**

     Live Online Events have a bunch of options for how to conduct these events and by learning from prior art done for the [rust game dev meetup](https://www.youtube.com/@RustGameDevelopment) we chose to use [Streamyard](https://streamyard.com) which allows us to easily manage a live stage and backstage to get a seamless experience for the live stream audience plus great recording quality for later publishing.
+Find all the streams on the [Rustunit Youtube Channel](http://youtube.com/@rustunit_com).

 * **No Zoom/GoogleMeet etc.**